F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/ltm/README.md

 3. Delete the CloudFormation stack
 In the AWS Console, navigate to the CloudFormation page, select the stack created with the f5-autoscale-bigip-ltm.template and delete the stack by right-clicking or (selecting the Actions tab) and then clicking **Delete Stack**.

 ---

+### Sending statistical information to F5
+All of the F5 templates now have an option to send anonymous statistical data to F5 Networks to help us improve future templates.
+None of the information we collect is personally identifiable, and only includes:

+- Customer ID: this is a hash of the customer ID, not the actual ID
+- Deployment ID: hash of stack ID
+- F5 template name
+- F5 template version
+- Cloud Name
+- AWS region
+- BIG-IP version
+- F5 license type
+- F5 Cloud libs version
+- F5 script name

+This information is critical to the future improvements of templates, but should you decide to select **No**, information will not be sent.

+---